 Let’s start a sleep process for 60 seconds and make it run in background:

 Perfect!
 26756 is the process ID, let’s double-check that:

 Excellent, that’s the one!
 Let’s kill this process then:

 Press Enter one more time after typing the command, and you should see the confrimation that process is killed:

-There's quite a few ways to notify a Unix process that you want it to terminate.
-Although most commonly we're using kill -9 and kill -15, there are a few more really useful signals that you should know about.
-We'll use <PID> in place of a numeric process ID that will be specific to your needs.
+There’s quite a few ways to notify a Unix process that you want it to terminate.
+Although most commonly we’re using kill -9 and kill -15, there are a few more really useful signals that you should know about.
+We’ll use

 Killing other users’ processes is allowed only when you’re running as root.
 If you attempt killing someone else’s process, you’ll get an error.